Package 'cleanepi'

 option

-A vector of strings with the new options that need to be added to the dictionary.
+A <vector> of characters with the new options that need to be added to the dictionary.

 value

-A vector with the values to be used when replacing the new options.
+A <vector> of characters with the values to be used when replacing the new options.

 grp

-A vector with the name of the column that contains the option of interest.
+A <vector> of characters with the name of the column that contains the option of interest.

 order

-A numeric with the order of the new option.
+A <vector> of numeric values with the order of the new option.

 Value